elek/envtoconf/README.md

 FILENAME.EXT_any.key=value
 ```

+The name of the file (with extension) will be converted to lowercase.

 The extracted key value pairs will be transformed to other formats based on the extension.

 Supported formats/extensions: